Expats planning to drive a car in Thailand should apply for a Thai driving license.

 Five-Year License

-After that, you can log in to your account to watch a one-hour video that teaches you about essential driving regulations in Thailand.
+You can do it by creating an account at DLT e-learning, log in, and watch a one-hour video that teaches you about essential driving regulations in Thailand.

 The video will ask you questions once every 10 minutes or so, and if you pay attention, you shouldn’t have any difficulty answering them.